sumeetshirgure/DynamicPlanarHull/Readme.md

 the hull without discarding any of the points in the interior.
 Notably there exist real time algorithms with logarithmic complexity, but they tend to have bad constants in practice.

-This implementation uses ideas presented in the book [2] and the [3] and answers queries in a time proportional to the square of the logarithm of the total number of points, regardless of the size of the hull.
+This implementation uses ideas presented in the book [2] and the blog post in [3] and answers queries in a time proportional to the square of the logarithm of the total number of points, regardless of the size of the hull.
 Please see the notebook in notes/dynamic for performace tests.
+I will write a paper documenting the library soon.

 [2] "Computational Geometry - An Introduction."
 Franco P. Preparata, Michael Ian Shamos (1985) DOI:https://doi.org/10.1007/978-1-4612-1098-6